jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 LangSAM is not a new method or architecture, but actually just code which combines the [Segment Anything](https://ai.meta.com/sam2/) (SAM) model from Meta with the [Grounding DINO](https://arxiv.org/abs/2303.05499) open-world object detector.
 Here, an understanding of what is really going on is helpful for effectively using and modifying LangSAM.

-SAM is a powerful segmentation model that can generate pixelwise segmentations for anything in an image (as the name implies).
+SAM is a powerful segmentation model that can generate pixel-wise segmentations for anything in an image, as the name implies.
 SAM takes an image and a prompt and outputs a segmentation mask.
 The prompt can either be points, a bounding box, or a text string.
 However, Meta has not released a version of SAM with text conditioning.
 Fortunately, this capability can be reproduced by adding Grounding DINO.

 {{< figure src="sam_overview.png" title="An overview of the Segment Anything model (Source: https://arxiv.org/abs/2304.02643)" >}}
 {{< figure src="sam_examples.png" title="Example images segmented by SAM containing 400 to 500 masks per image (Source: https://arxiv.org/abs/2304.02643)" >}}